 5. Self-Driving Cars and Safety Features

 Self-Driving Cars are a work in progress and still have a long way to go.
 Uber’s fatal accident has triggered calls for greater safety and testing.
-But, as the technology advances and becomes safer, there is great potential.
-In the U.S. alone, there is an average of 6 million car accidents every year, and 10,000 fatalities from drunk-driving.
+But, as technology advances and becomes safer, there is great potential.
+In the U.S. alone, there is an average of 6 million car accidents every year, and 10,000 fatalities from drunk driving.
 If self-driving cars can make our roads safer, they are worth the investment.
 While a completely driverless car is beyond our reach right now, vehicle companies like Audi and Tesla are implementing various self-driving innovations using AI and Machine Learning in their new models.